patrickfav/dice/README.md

     java -jar dice.jar 16 -e "base36"

 If you require fixed char-sized output either use `hex` encoding or other encodings supporting paddings like `base32` or `base64`.
+For passwords, high-density encodings are recommended like `base85`.

 ### Creating static byte arrays for your application